View on GitHub

 Phase Detection Logic

-1. phase1 (Draft state): When the PR is in Draft state and has review requests.
+1. phase1 (Draft): PR is in Draft state and has review requests.

-2. phase2 (Addressing review comments): When copilot-pull-request-reviewer has posted review comments and corrections are needed.
+2. phase2 (Addressing review comments): copilot-pull-request-reviewer has posted review comments, and corrections are needed.

-3. phase3 (Awaiting review): When copilot-swe-agent has completed corrections and is awaiting human review.
+3. phase3 (Awaiting review): copilot-swe-agent has completed corrections and is awaiting human review.

-4. LLM working (Coding agent in progress): When none of the above apply (e.g., Copilot is implementing).
+4. LLM working (Coding agent in progress): None of the above apply (e.g., Copilot is implementing).

 Usage